 The support of the National Institutes of Health via the Northeast Proton Therapy Center from the Massachusetts General Hospital for this work are acknowledged.
-The contribution of P. Drouet is gratefully acknowledged.
+This research built upon and extended the previous research performed in our laboratory.
+The important contribution of P. Drouet is gratefully acknowledged.